miagiurgiu/WaveformGenerator/README.md

 The application supports **transparent ProRes 4444 exports** in landscape and vertical formats, with the option to include or exclude the original audio.
 These videos can be later imported into video editors and placed over other footage.

 > **Note:** One of the strengths of this project lies in the flexible audio input.
-It allows the user to input various formats like WAV, MP3, M4A and even MOV and MP4 if they contain an audio stream.
+It allows the user to input various formats like WAV, MP3, M4A and even MOV/MP4 if they contain an audio stream.

 ---